ksator/EVPN_DCI_automation/README.md

 The same logic is applied to the python scripts.

 ### Slack integration:
-Github and TravisCI Slack integration:
+Github activities and Travis CI results are posted to a Slack channel:
 ![slack_integration.png](slack_integration.png)